ROOPH AWARDS

 Michael Phair, Co-Chair End Poverty Edmonton – Winner 2020 Award for Advocacy

-Michael Phair is a former member of Edmonton City Council known for bringing his skills and passion for advocacy to a range of social justice issues, including supporting collaborative initiatives for affordable housing and ending homelessness.
-Michael served as City Councilor through five terms, representing central Edmonton neighbourhoods, until 2007.
-Michael chaired a council-led initiative for housing of low income Edmontonians, which became the Cornerstones Program.
+Michael Phair is a former member of the Edmonton City Council and is known for bringing his skills and passion for advocacy to a range of social justice issues, including supporting collaborative initiatives for affordable housing and ending homelessness.
+Michael served as City Councilor through five terms, representing central Edmonton neighbourhoods until 2007.
+Michael chaired a council-led initiative for housing low-income Edmontonians, which became the Cornerstones Program.
 With the Edmonton Pride Seniors Group, he advocates for the critical need for safe and inclusive housing services for LGBTQ seniors.
 Currently, Michael is co-chair of EndPovertyEdmonton, which works with 40 active community partners to mobilize Edmontonians to work together to advance social justice and shift attitudes and systems to benefit us all.

 Academy Dental Team & Homeless Connect Dental Area – Winner 2020 ROOPH Award